Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Auxiliary results

-Our aim is to derive rigorously the integral equation \eqref{eq:integral_equation}.
-Let $(X_n)$ be the chain driven by $P_{\delta,p}$ and issued from the stationary distribution $\beta_{\delta,p}$.
-For ease of exposition, in the forthcoming computations we write $X = X_0$, $g = g_{\delta,p}$.
-For $z \in (0,1)$, we have:
+The claim follows. \item From Proposition \ref{lemma:contraction}, part 1, we see that the $\vert p-q\vert$ is an upper bound for the Wasserstein distance between $\beta_{\delta, p}$ and $\beta_{\delta, q}$; then equality follows from \eqref{eq:1_2_moments} \end{enumerate} We now provide a rigorous derivation of the integral equation \eqref{eq:integral_equation}.
+Let $(X_n)$ be the Markov chain driven by $P_{\delta,p}$ and started from its stationary distribution $\beta_{\delta,p}$.
+For ease of notation, set $X := X_0$ and $g := g_{\delta,p}$.
+For $z \in (0,1)$, we obtain:

 Let $f_{(X,U)}(x,u)$ be the joint density of the random variables $U$ and $X$.
 Then, $f_{(X,U)}(x,u) = g(x)\mathbf{1}_{x, u \in [0,1]}$.
 So:

 Analogously:

 Set $\wedge(z) \coloneqq \left( \frac{z}{1-\delta} \right) \wedge 1$, $\vee(z) \coloneqq \left( \frac{z-\delta}{1-\delta} \right) \vee 0$ and $G(z) = \prob(X \leq z)$ (so that $G' = g$ $\mathrm{Lebesgue}$-a.e.)
 Joining the computations above, we arrive to the relation: